 Who needs pie when you can make this healthy Strawberry-Rhubarb Smoothie?
+This healthy strawberry breakfast shake is Vegan and Paleo.

 The first sign that Spring is really here is the sight of those tiny rhubarb shoots poking their head through the soil in my garden.
 This year, they came early as we had an incredibly mild winter here on Vancouver Island.